 The University of Oxford has been invited to submit one application for the Sir Jules Thorn Award for Biomedical Research.
 Each year the Sir Jules Thorn Charitable Trust offers a single award for an outstanding quality researcher in the early years of an established research and academic career.
-Funding of up to £1.5 million is available over a maximum of five years to support a programme of translational biomedical research.
+Funding of up to £1.7 million is available over a maximum of five years to support a programme of translational biomedical research.

-- no more than 2 pages of A4 summarising the proposed research, explaining why it would be suitable for a translational study, the timescale for clinical applicability, the unmet need which is to be investigated and how the research will meet that need
+- no more than 2 pages of A4 summarising the proposed research, and explaining why it would be suitable for a translational study, the timescale for clinical applicability, the unmet need which is to be investigated and how the research will meet that need

-The successful nominee will be notified by 2 October.
-They will then be required to submit their preliminary application to the Sir Jules Thorn Charitable Trust by 1 November 2017.
+The successful nominee will be notified by 26 September.
+They will then be required to submit their preliminary application to the Sir Jules Thorn Charitable Trust by 31 October 2018.

 Questions about the application process should be directed to firstname.lastname@example.org.